February, 8 p.m.

 - Musical director and piano: Rubén Fernández Aguirre

-- Stage director: Bárbara Lluch
+- Stage producer: Bárbara Lluch

 - Scenic movement: Rafael Rivero